MBQuant: A Novel Multi-Branch Topology Method for Arbitrary Bit-width Network Quantization: Experimentation

-Table\,\ref{tab:cifar-100} presents the results of our MultiQuant method on CIFAR-100.
-The performance of MultiQuant is compared with that of previous methods for various bit-widths.
-The results indicate that our method outperforms the prior methods in terms of accuracy for different bit-width settings.
-In particular, our method achieves improvements in accuracy for different bit-widths with reduced storage overhead.
-For instance, on ResNet-20, MultiQuant respectively achieves accuracy gains of 5.27\%, 5.75\%, and 3.53\% for 2-, 3-, and 4-bit with the storage size of 0.19 MB, and 7.02\%, 5.32\%, 5.19\%, and 4.85\% for 2-, 4-, 6-, and 8-bit with the storage size of 0.36 MB.
-Notably, MultiQuant outperforms individual training for 4, 6, and 8-bit, which can be attributed to the synergism between each branch.
-MultiQuant also achieves the highest accuracy for VGGbn-11, with improvements in accuracy by 0.86\%, 2.31\%, 1.97\%, and 0.55\% for 2-, 4-, 6-, and 8-bit settings, respectively.
-Moreover, AdaBit fails to converge well for the 2-bit case.
-This can be blamed on the fact that the round-to-floor function destroys the zero-mean property of network weight, which is crucial for model convergence as analyzed in many previous works~\cite{schoenholzdeep,poole2016exponential,he2015delving}.
+As shown in Table\,\ref{tab:cifar-100}, our MBQuant outperforms the prior methods in terms of accuracy for different bit-width settings, with reduced storage overhead.
+For instance, on ResNet-20, MBQuant respectively achieves accuracy gains of 6.13\%, 3.79\%, and 2.45\% for 2-, 3-, and 4-bit with the storage size of 0.19 MB, and 8.07\%, 3.29\%, 4.04\%, and 4.43\% for 2-, 4-, 6-, and 8-bit with the storage size of 0.36 MB.
+As a result, MBQuant obtains 3.12\% and 4.96\% gains on average accuracy for these two settings, respectively.
+Notably, MBQuant even outperforms individual training in most bit-width cases and gives higher average accuracy.
+For example, compared with individual training, MBQuant presents 1.24\% average accuracy gains for 2-, 4-, 6-, and 8-bit settings.
+Moreover, AdaBit fails to converge for the 2-bit case if using the round-to-floor quantizer since such a quantizer destroys the zero-mean property of network weights, which is crucial for convergence~\cite{schoenholzdeep}.
+In contrast, using the center quantizer retains the performance well since it retains the zero-mean property of weights.